MelodicXP/city-explorer/README.md

 ### 10-11-2023

-Name of feature: Render error messages and refactor code
+Name of feature: Lab 06 - Render error messages and refactor code

 Estimate of time needed to complete: 5 hrs